-The associate in applied science degree is an undergraduate award designed for students who plan to specialize in business, technical, semi-professional, and supervisory fields that are career-oriented or, in selected fields, to transfer to a senior institution.
-Although many of the courses in these programs transfer to four-year colleges and universities, their primary intent is to prepare students for immediate employment after successful completion of a two-year program of study.
+The associate in applied science degree is an undergraduate award designed for students who plan to specialize in business, technical, semi-professional, and supervisory fields that are careeroriented or, in selected fields, to transfer to a senior institution.
+Although many of the courses in these programs transfer to fouryear colleges and universities, their primary intent is to prepare students for immediate employment after successful completion of a two-year program of study.

-Requirements Credit Hours
+Requirements

-AREA I: Written and Oral Communications 6
+AR EA I: Written and Oral Communications

-ENG 101 English Composition I 3
+1 ENG 101 English Composition I

 SPH 106 Fundamentals of Oral Communication OR

-SPH 107 Fundamentals of Public Speaking 3
+SPH 107 Fundamentals of Public Speaking

+AREA II: Literature, Fine Arts, and Humanities

-from ART, HUM, MUS, PHL, REL, THR, or Literature courses •
+Choose from ART, HUM, MUS, PHL, REL, THR, or

+English Literature courses

-AI REA III: Natural Sciences, Mathematics, and Computer Science 9-11
+AREA III: Natural Sciences, Mathematics, and

-9-11
+Computer Science 9-11

-2 CIS cou rse 3
+2 CIS cour se 3

-3 MTH co ourse as prescribed by program 3
+3 MTH cou urse as prescribed by program 3

-Addition nal hours may be chosen from BIO, CHM,
+Addition al hours may be chosen from BIO, CHM,

-TH, PHS, or PHY courses 3-5
+CIS, MT H, PHS, or PHY courses 3-5

-C15, 1V1 1 11, 1115, 01 1111 courses 5-5